AdityaShirpure/Project_Tableau_StayCatin/README.md

 4. **Price-Reviews Correlation:** Our dashboard delves into the correlation between property prices and customer reviews.
 This analysis sheds light on the influence of pricing on customer satisfaction and overall property performance.

-**How to Utilize the Repository:** The repository encompasses Tableau project files, comprising the dataset employed for analysis and the Tableau workbook (.twb).
-Users can download and execute the Tableau workbook to engage with the dashboard, exploring insights visually and interactively.
+**How to Utilize the Repository:** The repository encompasses Tableau project files, comprising the dataset employed for analysis.

 **Contributions:** We welcome contributions to this project.
-Users are encouraged to raise issues, propose enhancements, and offer feedback through the GitHub repository's issue tracking system.
+Users are encouraged to raise issues, propose enhancements, and offer feedback through the GitHub repository's issue-tracking system.

 *Note: This project was developed as part of the Coding Ninjas Data Science & ML course.*